-- Process IDs of this process, parent process, and child process - Process/Task priorities
+Process IDs of this process, parent process, and child process

-- Current work files (Standard file management) - Open files (Standard file management, standard I/O) - Message queue (Interprocess message)
+- Process/Task priorities - Current work files (Standard file management) - Open files (Standard file management, standard I/O) - Message queue (Interprocess messages)

-The execution environment just after a process is created is set up as follows:
+The execution environment immediately after a process is created is set up as follows:

-Process ID of this process: ID assigned at the time of creation

-Process ID of parent process: ID of process that created this process

-Process ID of child process: None

-Process/Task priority: Priority specified at the time of creation

-• Current work files: Work file of parent process at the time of creation

-Open files: NoneMessage queue: Empty
+- Process ID of this process: ID assigned at the time of creation - Process ID of parent process: ID of process that created this process - Process ID of child process: None - Process/Task priority: Priority specified at the time of creation - Current work files: Work file of parent process at the time of creation - Open files: None - Message queue: Empty

-Kernel objects such as semaphore can be associated with a process that created the object by specifying an attribute (TA_DELEXIT) at the time of creation.
+Kernel objects such as semaphores can be associated with a process that created such objects by specifying an attribute (TA_DELEXIT, TA_PLOCAL) at the time of creation.
 An object associated with a process is automatically deleted when the process exits.

-2.1.6 User Process and System Process
+2.2.6 User Process and System Process